-- 1. The Departmental Labor/Management and Safety Committee shall be composed of six (6) members with three (3) members representing the Association and three (3) members representing the Department.
-In addition, the Association will be allowed to have present up to two (2) Association Representatives and the department shall be allowed to have up to two (2) additional Human Resource and/ or Finance Department personnel.
+- 1. The Labor/Management and Safety Committee shall be composed of six (6) members with three (3) members representing the Department.
+In addition, the Association will be allowed to have present up to two (2) additional Association representatives and the Department shall be allowed to have up to two (2) Human Resource and/or Finance Department personnel.
 Association committee members shall be appointed by the Association.
-The Department's members shall be appointed by the Department Director/Chief Juvenile Probation Officer.
+The Department's representatives shall be appointed by the Department Director/Chief Juvenile Probation Officer.
 Members of the committee shall serve at the pleasure of the appointing party.
-The meetings schedule will be held monthly, or less frequently as determined by the parties, on mutually agreed dates and times and shall be for the purposes of: - a.
+The committee shall meet monthly or as often as is mutually agreed.
+The parties shall alternate chairing of the meetings.
+The meetings will be held at a mutually agreed to date, time and location and shall be for the purpose of: - a.
 Discussing the administration of this Agreement; - b.
-Exchanging general information of interest to the parties; - c.
-Give the Association representatives the opportunity to share the views of their members and/or make suggestions on subjects of interest to their members such as performance standards, job descriptions, policies and procedures, Peace Officers Standards In Training (P.O.S.T.), and other related training, and other issues; and - d.
-The committee shall reduce any recommendations arising from their deliberations to writing and forward same to the Department Head.
-The Department Head's decision is final. - 2.
-The Departmental Labor/Management and Safety Committee shall have no authority to: - a.
+Exchange of general information of interest to the parties; - c.
+Give the association committee member opportunity to share the views of their members and/or make suggestions on subjects of interest to their members such as performance standards, job descriptions, policies, procedures and other issues; - d.
+Discussing safety and training issues to insure that sufficient training is provided to maintain association members Nevada P.O.S.T. certification and provide for a safe work environment; - e.
+Agenda items for subsequent meetings will be determined at the close of each meeting. - 2.
+The Department Labor/Management and Safety Committee shall have no authority to: - a.
 Make any decisions binding the parties; - b.
-Bargain for the parties on any issue; or, - c.
-Determine disposition of any grievance(s). - d.
-Discuss and make recommendations on the maintenance of proper safety standards, the responsibility of employees concerning safety practices, and to give input in the development of overall accident prevention programs and elements. - 3.
-All issues discussed within the purview of this committee will be limited to
+Bargain for the parties on any issue; - c.
+Determine disposition of any grievances(s); - d.
+Discuss and make recommendations on the maintenance of proper safety standards, the responsibility of employees concerning safety practices, and to give input in the development of overall accident prevention programs and elements.

-- Departmental/County matters.
+- 3. All issues discussed within the purview of this committee will be limited to Departmental/County matters.
 The committee may not address issues beyond the scope of the Department/County. - 4.
-The County will continue to undertake all reasonable efforts to provide for employee health and safety in accordance with all laws applicable to its operations concerning the safety of employees covered by this Agreement.
-All such employees shall comply with all safety rules and regulations established by the County. - 5.
-To facilitate the adjustment of work schedules, the committee will notify all members and their immediate supervisors of the dates and times of committee meetings immediately upon the parties reaching mutual agreement as to the date of any such meeting. - Association committee members shall not lose pay for time spent in any meetings authorized by the provision of this Article.
+The County will continue to undertake all reasonable efforts to provide for employee health and safety in accordance with all laws applicable to its operations concerning the safety of employees covered by this agreement.
+Employees shall comply with all safety rules and regulations established by the County. - 5.
+To facilitate the adjustment of work schedules, the committee will notify all members and their immediate supervisors of the dates and times of committee meetings. - 6.
+Association committee members shall not lose pay for time spent in any meetings authorized by the provision of this Article.
 Meetings will be conducted during normal working hours.